 CAMBRIDGE, Neb.
-(KSNB) Two of the four teenage boys implicated in a November threat against Cambridge High School will be sentenced in March on misdemeanor convictions.
+(KSNB) Two of the four teenage boys implicated in a November threat against Cambridge High School were put on probation Monday by a Furnas County judge.

 Williams and McMains had originally been charged with felony Terroristic Threats.

 Court records indicate that Furnas county officials received a report November 30th about a possible threat at the school.
 With assistance from the State Patrol, they determined that the suspects had a number of conversations in the months leading up that date about "shooting up" the school.
 One conversation involved another student who was asked to act as a human shield in the event that police were called to the school.
 Court records also indicated that there had been a web search for automatic weapons on the computer of one of the suspects.

 The cases against two other boys are pending.

 Cameron Hagedorn, 17, Cambridge, was charged with felony Terroristic Threats.
 A Furnas County judge in January transferred his case to juvenile court.